Best Place For Trekking In Meghalaya

 Mawryngkhang Bamboo Trail Trekking in Meghalaya

-This is for the brave.
+This is for the brave, as Mawryngkhang is one of the most adventurous trekking spots in Meghalaya.
 You’re walking on narrow bamboo bridges built over gorges, climbing ladders, and gripping handrails.
-At the end stands U Mawryngkhang — a massive rock with myths and legends wrapped around it.
+At the end stands U Mawryngkhang, a massive rock with myths and legends wrapped around it.

 Tip: Don’t go solo.
 Tripjyda’s guides know the trail and tell the folklore as you go.